Executive functions: Early childhood

 Inhibitory control and working memory act as basic executive functions that make it possible for more complex executive functions like problem-solving to develop.
 Inhibitory control and working memory are among the earliest executive functions to appear, with initial signs observed in infants, 7 to 12 months old.
-Then in the preschool years, children display a spurt in performance on tasks of inhibition and working memory, usually between the ages of 3 to 5 years.
+Then in the preschool years, children display a spurt in performance on tasks of inhibition and working memory, usually between the ages of 3 and 5 years.
 Also during this time, cognitive flexibility, goal-directed behavior, and planning begin to develop.
 Nevertheless, preschool children do not have fully mature executive functions and continue to make errors related to these emerging abilities – often not due to the absence of the abilities, but rather because they lack the awareness to know when and how to use particular strategies in particular contexts.

 Preadolescence

 Preadolescent children continue to exhibit certain growth spurts in executive functions, suggesting that this development does not necessarily occur in a linear manner, along with the preliminary maturing of particular functions as well.
 During preadolescence, children display major increases in verbal working memory; goal-directed behavior (with a potential spurt around 12 years of age); response inhibition and selective attention; and strategic planning and organizational skills.
-Additionally, between the ages of 8 to 10, cognitive flexibility in particular begins to match adult levels.
+Additionally, between the ages of 8 and 10, cognitive flexibility in particular begins to match adult levels.
 However, similar to patterns in childhood development, executive functioning in preadolescents is limited because they do not reliably apply these executive functions across multiple contexts as a result of ongoing development of inhibitory control.